samugit83/AutoCodeAgent2.0/README.md

 Uses controlled namespaces and captures standard output to prevent unintended side effects.

 ### Python Function Validation & Task Regeneration:
-A function validator inspects each subtask’s code (via AST analysis) for syntax, dangerous constructs, parameter correctness, allowed libraries and other issues *before execution*.
+A function validator inspects each subtask's code (via AST analysis) for syntax, dangerous constructs, parameter correctness, allowed libraries and other issues *before execution*.
 If validation or execution errors occur, the agent automatically regenerates the subtask to ensure successful task completion.

 ### RAG retrieval / ingestion
 - The agent now uses a vector database (ChromaDB) to store and retrieve information.